owncloud/ocis/services/collaboration/README.md

   The external address of the collaboration service.
 The target app (onlyoffice, collabora, etc) will use this address to read and write files from Infinite Scale. \
   For example: `https://wopi.example.com`.

-The WOPI application can be customized further by changing the `COLLABORATION_APP_*` options to better describe the application.
+The application can be customized further by changing the `COLLABORATION_APP_*` options to better describe the application.